codeableorg/insights/README.md

 **Optional: User can see favorite dish for a group of clients**

-As a client I want to use the option #10 of the menu so that I can see the favorite dish filter by an specific age, gender, occupation or nationality
+As a client I want to use option #10 of the menu so that I can see the favorite dish filter by a specific age, gender, occupation or nationality

 Usage: